lu-hartmann/lu-hartmann/README.md

 ### Technologies
 - iOS Development with Swift (UIKit).
-- Front-end Development with HTML, CSS, and Javascript.
+- Front-end Development with HTML, CSS, Javascript and PHP.

-Also interested in:

 ###  Contact Me
 - <a href="https://www.linkedin.com/in/luiz-hartmann/">Linkedin</a>